ngowri15/Book-API/Readme.md

 # Book-API
-This is a Spring Boot REST API for Book to achieve the CRUD operations using MySQL DB.
+This is a Spring Boot REST API for Book to achieve the CRUD and Batching operations using MySQL DB.

 ## Tools Used
 * 	[JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - Java™ Platform, Standard Edition Development Kit